 BatChat

 Taking you into the field to discover the world of bat conservation.
 BatChat is for anyone who loves bats or has an interest in the conservation of these fascinating mammals.
 Ecologist and Bat Conservation Trust Trustee Steve Roe takes you on-location, talking to the experts as well as local heroes to bring you the latest from the world of bats.
-Series 6 is back from October 31st with episodes released every other Wednesday.
+Series 6 is being released right now with episodes released every other Wednesday.
 Bats are magical but misunderstood mammals.
 At the Bat Conservation Trust we have a vision of a world rich in wildlife where bats and people thrive together.

 BatChat